chirpy2605/voron/V0/Rapid_Burner/README.md

 Offer the cowl to the hotend mount and from the front use 2 M3x10mm screws to secure the cowl and the hotend mount together.

+Zip-tie the wires at the back of the assembly.

 Be careful not to catch any wires between the surfaces and that when the toolhead moves the X and Y axis endstops are triggered (if using physical X/Y endstops).
 Also check that the X axis can move completely to the left and right.

-Zip-tie the wires at the back of the assembly.

 Plugin, test the fans and redo your X offset as it will have changed.

 ## Goliath Air / Water:

 This hotend needs some specific instructions that don't apply to the other hotends supported by Rapid Burner.

+The files are currently in the [Rapid Burner v6](https://github.com/chirpy2605/voron/tree/main/V0/Rapid_Burner/Old_Versions/v6) directory.

 To be able to fit the nichrome heater wires need to be bent in a specific way to fit into the restricted space of the cowl.
 This is how I've done it on the Goliath Air: